nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006051705/README.md

   - sync onedrive
     - images - screenshots
   - video notes and timestamp plugin for browser -> zettel
+  - can build other public repos from within private zk repo with a nest of symlinks and a script to copy and commit stuff
 - public repo
   - let zk take over role of managing dotfiles for environments
     - not secrets